What are Dentures?

 Removable Partial Dentures

-The denture may have a tendency to clasp tighter and tighter to the gums as the mouth chews food.
-The better the support, the less likely the denture is to move vertically closer to the arch upon which it is situated.
+Dentures can have a tendency to become tighter and tighter as the mouth chews food.
+This brings the dentures closer to the gums.
+If properly placed, the denture should be supported in the mouth and less likely to move vertically and closer to the arch it is placed on.

-- Using the correct products to clean your dentures
+- Use the correct products to clean your dentures

-- If you experience denture discomfort or issues, discuss this with Dr. Roberts or Dr. Sirota
+- Discuss any denture discomfort or issues with Dr. Roberts or Dr. Sirota

 - Remove your dentures for at least 6-8 hours a day